endangereddataweek/resources/CONTRIBUTING.md

 * **Create a new folder** for your workshop.
 Following the other naming conventions for workshops by prepending a folder name with `workshop-`.
 If there's a folder with the same name as your folder, append your last name or institution (for example, `workshop-data-science-uno`).
 * **Place your workshop material in this folder** with some light structuring, including: slides, data, code, images, or other supporting material that might be needed.
 However, if your slides are already hosted elsewhere (like Google), you can skip this step and move to the next one.
 * **Place a README.md in your folder** that explains: the title of the workshop; a short description of the workshops goals; a general sense of experience levels for those attending the workshop; and a point-of-contact for those involved in creating the workshop.
 If you're linking to a workshop hosted elsewhere, place a link to the slides/material within this README.
+* **Update the README.md** in the top-level directory.
+Find the section called *Workshops* and provide a title, name, license, and link to your workshop within the repository so others can find your material easily.
 * **Once your material is ready** send us a [pull request](#pull-request) to notify us that changes need review.
 * **You're done!** If we have questions for you or need more information, we may deny the pull request and ask for more details.